Contact us today at info@mobile.legal for all your Will, Power of Attorney and/or Healthcare Directive (Living Will) needs

 · The guardian of your minor children — Your expressed wishes will persuasive in a courts decision when appointing their guardian.

-· The person who will take possession and control of the assets of your minor children—To include provisions for money being advanced for the care, maintenance, or education of your children.
+· The person who will take possession and control of the assets of your minor children—To include provisions for money, well being re the care, maintenance, or education of your children.

 · Handling your funeral and burial arrangements.